2 Days in Barcelona: A Perfect Weekend Itinerary (+Map & Tips)

 Passeig de Gràcia is one of the biggest and most important Avenues in Barcelona.
 It’s here that you’ll find some of its most impressive architecture, high-end stores and boutiques, and lots of cafés, bars, and restaurants.

 Start your tour of the Passeig de Gràcia by heading to a block where five impressive buildings – Casa Amatller, Casa Lleó Morera, Casa Mulleras, and Casa Josefina Bonet, and Casa Batlló – are standing side by side.
-Built by different architects, they are all unique, but the biggest attraction here is Gaudi’s Casa Batlló.
+Built by different architects, they are all unique, but the main highlight here is Gaudí’s Casa Batlló.

 Park Güell